Cats are territorial by nature.

 Let’s get the least pleasant scenarios out of the way first, shall we?

 One of the most common ways cats exhibit territorial aggression is by spraying urine outside of her kitty litter box.
 Spraying urine is almost always on a vertical surface (wall, door jam, etc).
-The majority of cats that urinate outside of the box are not spraying, rather they are eliminating in different areas of the house (usually always on horizontal surfaces like couches, blankets, carpets ) because it hurts to eliminate in the litter box due to lower urinary tract disease (crystals, infection, etc.)
+The majority of cats that urinate outside of the box are not spraying, rather they are eliminating in different areas of the house (usually always on horizontal surfaces like couches, blankets, carpets ) because it hurts to eliminate in the litter box due to lower urinary tract disease (crystals in cat urine, infection, etc.).

 We know: no fun.